-The current paper reports on a prospective longitudinal study of children of mothers with Social Anxiety Disorder (who were therefore at increased risk for social anxiety themselves) and a control group of low risk children of non-anxious mothers.
+The current paper reports on a prospective longitudinal study of children of mothers with social anxiety (who were therefore at increased risk for SAnxD themselves) and a control group of low-risk children of nonanxious mothers.
 This study has included direct assessment of both child characteristics and parenting through infancy.
-Here, we report on the children's adjustment at four-five years, as they made the transition to school, and, together with continuing consideration of early child characteristics, we examine the role of maternal 'meaning-making' around this ecologically valid and potentially challenging developmental task, through analysis of maternal picture book narratives.
+Here, we report on the children's adjustment at 4 to 5 years, as they made the transition to school.
+Together with continuing consideration of early child characteristics, we examine the role of maternal "meaning making" around this ecologically valid and potentially challenging developmental task through analysis of maternal picture book narratives.